The-Scripters-Guild/ForgeWiki/forge/spawning/respawning/reviving-a-player.md

 <figure><img src="../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

 While modes like Attrition or Firefight: King of the Hill have native revival systems, any custom game mode can be configured with these mechanics.
-This replaces the standard respawn cycle with a system where dead players drop Revive Orbs for teammates to use.
+This replaces the standard respawn cycle with a system where dead players drop Revive Orbs for teammates to activate.

 ## Enabling Reviving